rbartsch/Project-Lacuna/Lacuna/Notes.md

 - Dice rolls to resolve almost everything.
 - Rolls still determine things like chance to hit based on target maneuverability, but strategy of ship positioning is entirely dependent on the player.
-- Events with a short and long text narrative that can involve a wide range of activities and situations, such as stumbling upon a derelict ship randomly, with associated text narrative/adventure.
+- Events with a short and long text narrative that can involve a wide range of activities and situations, such as stumbling upon a derelict ship randomly that can branch into salvaging or mishaps, with associated text narrative/adventure.
 An emphasis on writing strong short stories and short events, as well as connected arcs.
 - Interactions with other ships can involve hailing them, diplomacy, trade, surrender terms, etc.
 - You can send out probes to scout the grid and other star systems.
 - Game has an economy, trade and manufacturing/industry jobs i.e EVE Online-style.